Group Lasso estimation of high-dimensional covariance matrices: Numerical experiments and an application to sparse PCA

 \subsection{Model \eqref{eq:modsimu1} - case of non equispaced design points such that $n<M$}

 Let us now return to the setting of model \eqref{eq:modsimu1}.
 The test functions $f$ are either the signal HeaviSine and or the signal Blocks.
 We also use the Symmlet 8 and Haar wavelet basis for the HeaviSine and Blocks functions respectively.
 However, we now choose to take a setting where the number of design points $n$ is smaller than the size $M$ of the dictionary.
 Taking $n<M$, the location points are given by a subset $\left\{ t_{1},...,t_{n}\right\} \subset \{\frac{k}{M}:k=1,...,M\}$ of size $n$, such that the design matrix $\mathbf{G}$ is an $n\times M$ matrix (using either the Symmlet 8 and Haar basis).
 For {a fixed value of $n$, the }subset $ \left\{ t_{1},...,t_{n}\right\} ${\ is chosen by taking the first }$n$ points obtained from {a }random permutation of the elements of the set $\{ \frac{1}{M},\frac{2}{M},...,1\}$.
-Figures 8 and 9 present the results obtained for a particular simulated sample of size $N=25$ according to (\ref {modelsimul}), with $n=90$, $M=128$, $\sigma =0.02$, $\gamma =0.5$ and with $ f$ being either the function HeaviSine or the function Blocks.
+Figures 9 and 10 present the results obtained for a particular simulated sample of size $N=25$ according to (\ref {modelsimul}), with $n=90$, $M=128$, $\sigma =0.02$, $\gamma =0.5$ and with $ f$ being either the function HeaviSine or the function Blocks.
+It can be observed in Figures 9(a) and 9(b) that, as expected in this high dimensional setting ($N<n$), the empirical eigenvector of $\widetilde{ \mathbf{S}}$ associated to its largest empirical eigenvalue are noisy versions of $\mathbf{F}$.
+As explained previously, the CGL estimator $ \widehat{\mathbf{\Sigma }}_{\widehat{\lambda }}$ is computed by the minimization procedure {(\ref{MatrixGroupLassoEstimator}) using the }Matlab package \textit{minConf} of \cite{Schmidt}.
+In Figures 10(a) and 10(b) is shown the eigenvector associated to the largest eigenvalue of $\widehat{ \mathbf{\Sigma }}_{\widehat{\lambda }}$ as an estimator of $\mathbf{F}$.
+Note that this estimator is quite noisy.
+Again, the {eigenvector associated to the largest eigenvalue }of{\ the matrix $\widehat{\mathbf{\Sigma }}_{ \widehat{J}}{\ }$defined in (\ref{FCGLE}) is much a better estimator of }$ \mathbf{F}${.} This is {illustrated in Figures 11(a) and 11(b)}.
+To compare the accuracy of the estimators for different simulated samples, we compute the values of $EAFN$, $EAON$ and $EAON^{\ast }$ with fixed values of $\sigma =0.05$, $M=128$, $N=40$, $P=50$ {for different values of } the number of design points $n${.
+For all the values of $n$ considered, the design points }$t_{1},...,t_{n}$ are selected as {the first }$n$ points obtained from {the same }random permutation of the elements of the set $\{ \frac{1}{M},\frac{2}{M},...,1\}$.
+The chosen subset $\left\{ t_{1},...,t_{n}\right\} $ is used for all the $P$ iterations needed in the computation of the empirical averages (fixed design over the iterations).
+Figure 12 shows the values of $EAFN$, $EAON$ and $EAON^{\ast }$ obtained for each value of $n$ for both signals HeaviSine and Blocks.
+It can be observed that the values of the empirical averages $EAON$ and $EAON^{\ast }$ are much smaller than its corresponding values of $EAFN$ as expected.
+We can remark that, when $n$ increases, the values of $EAFN$, $EAON$ and $EAON^{\ast }$ first increase and then decrease, and the change of monotony occurs when $n>N$.
+Note that the case $n=M=128$ is included in these results.